-This section describes the main data sources and systems used for the creation of the State Wide Coordinated Statement of Need/Needs Assessment (SCSN) used in this Plan.
+This section describes the main data sources and systems used for the creation of the Statewide Coordinated Statement of Need/Needs Assessment (SCSN) used in this Plan.
 The following main data sources were used:

-Ryan White HIV/AIDS Services Report (RSR) and AIDS Drug Assistance Program (ADAP) Data: The ADAP in Pennsylvania is also known as the SPBP.
-The RSR and ADAP are matched to eHARS data to identify individuals who have received services through the Ryan White Care Services.

-Other data sources used include the following: Behavioral Risk Factor Surveillance System (BRFSS), Sexually Transmitted Diseases (STD) surveillance, Hepatitis C Surveillance, Tuberculosis Surveillance, vital statistics (mortality data) and both the American Community Survey (ACS) and population data from the U.S. Census Bureau.
+- eHARS HIV Surveillance data: eHARS is used in conjunction with the Pennsylvania National Electronic Disease Surveillance System (PA-NEDSS) to conduct HIV surveillance activities in PA.
+PA-NEDSS serves as the front end for case reporting, investigation and processing of electronic laboratory reports for cases outside of Philadelphia.
+Data from PA-NEDSS are extracted daily and imported into eHARS.
+The Philadelphia Department of Health does not use PA-NEDSS for its primary HIV surveillance activities but enters data directly into eHARS that is hosted by the state in Harrisburg. - Ryan White HIV/AIDS Services Report (RSR) and AIDS Drug Assistance Program (ADAP) Data: The ADAP in Pennsylvania is also known as the SPBP.
+The RSR and ADAP are matched to eHARS data to identify individuals who have received services through the Ryan White Care Services. - Other data sources used: Behavioral Risk Factor Surveillance System (BRFSS), Sexually Transmitted Diseases (STD) surveillance, Hepatitis C Surveillance, Tuberculosis Surveillance, vital statistics (mortality data) and both the American Community Survey (ACS) and population data from the U.S. Census Bureau.